VLTSankalpa/car-price-pred-aws-mlops/README.md

    This command starts the Jupyter Notebook server locally in web browser, from where we can create and manage your notebooks.

+## **Additional Requirements**

+1. **Docker Installation**:
+    - Docker is installed to handle containerization, necessary for deploying functions and services.
+    - Visit Docker's official site for installation instructions.
+2. **AWS CLI Installation**:
+    - The AWS Command Line Interface (CLI) is installed to interact with AWS services directly from the terminal.
+    - Detailed installation guides are available on the [AWS documentation page](https://aws.amazon.com/cli/).
+3. **AWS CLI Configuration**:
+    - AWS CLI is configured with user credentials to authenticate and interact with AWS resources.
+    - Run **`aws configure`** to set up AWS access key ID, secret access key, region, and output format.
+4. **Python Libraries Installation**:
+    - Essential Python libraries are required for data handling, statistical analysis, and machine learning operations.
+    - To install these libraries, use the **`requirements.txt`** file provided in the repository.

+        ```bash
+        pip install -r requirements.txt
+        ```

-# **Step 1: Exploratory Data Analysis (EDA)**
+# **Step 1: Model Preparation for Deployment**

+## **Exploratory Data Analysis (EDA)**

 In this phase, I performed Exploratory Data Analysis (EDA) on the Car Price Prediction dataset using a suite of standard templates that I have developed.
 This practice is standard whenever I approach a data science problem.
 The initial investigation and cleaning process are crucial for refining the provided Python script.
 This involves adding the necessary preprocessing steps required for creating an accurate predictive model.
 The goal of this phase is to prepare a clean and well-understood dataset, ensuring that it is ready for subsequent feature engineering and model development steps.

-## EDA Objectives
+### EDA Objectives
 The following key tasks are executed to achieve a comprehensive understanding and preparation of the dataset:

 - **List of Columns**: Identify all columns in the dataset to understand the features available.